 |Braided "superlines" are made of synthetic fibers and are more than 10 times stronger than steel.|

-Before the discovery of nylon, braided Dacron was the most popular line.
+Before the discovery of nylon, braided line Dacron was the most popular line.
 Dacron possessed poor knot strength, low abrasion resistance and little stretch, however, so it was used much less after superior nylon monofilaments were introduced.
 Today, it maintains only a very small niche in the marketplace, being used primarily by some catfishermen, who believe its softness improves their catch rate; as backing material on fly reels; and, for a few anglers, as a big-game trolling product.

 In the early 1990s, gel-spun and aramid fibers such as Spectra, Kevlar and Dyneema entered the fishing line market, creating a new category of braided lines often called "superlines" or "microfilaments."
 These synthetic fibers are thin and incredibly strong (more than 10 times stronger than steel).
 Individual fiber strands are joined through an intricate, time-consuming braiding process to produce ultrathin, superstrong, sensitive, yet expensive lines.